 Finally, thinkorswim supports a full paper trading mode.
 This means that you can set up a simulated account within the platform and trade with made-up money.
 This is an excellent opportunity for investors to get more comfortable with the program, learning to use its many (many) tools before putting real money on the line.

 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

 Thinkorswim’s price models are in line with most of the market.
 It charges nothing to trade stocks and ETFs, and options cost $0.65 per contract.
-Most bonds cost $1, and mutual funds that are not on TD Ameritrade’s extensive no-fee list cost $50.
-Futures contracts can cost up to $5 per trade.
+Bond and CD trades on thinkorswim’s retail platform cost $1 on secondary transactions.
+Mutual funds that are not on TD Ameritrade’s extensive no-fee list cost up to $49.95 or – depending on the fund family involved – $75.
 Forex trades are based on the bid/ask spread between individual currencies, and foreign stocks incur a $6.95 trading fee.
+Futures and futures options cost $2.25 per trade, plus regulatory and exchange fees.
 Unlike many sophisticated platforms there is no minimum balance for using thinkorswim, although margin traders will have to maintain one.